Skip to main content

 2. Chlamydia

-Chlamydia is the most common “reportable” STD in the U.S. Reportable STIs must be documented to the local health departments when it is diagnosed to help track trends and control future outbreaks.
-In 2019, over 1.8 million cases of Chlamydial trachomatis infections were reported to CDC.
+Chlamydia is the most common “reportable” STD in the U.S. In 2021, a total of 1.64 million cases of Chlamydia trachomatis infection were reported to the CDC.
+Reportable STIs must be documented to the local health departments when it is diagnosed to help track trends and control future outbreaks.
 Rates of reported chlamydia are highest among adolescents and young adults ages 15 to 24 years of age (61%).

-Gay, bisexual, and other men who have sex with men; as well as pregnant women should also get tested for chlamydia.
+According to some clinicians, gay, bisexual, and other males who have sex with males should also get tested for chlamydia.
 In some cases, more frequent testing may be needed in other high risk groups.

-Chlamydia can be treated with antibiotics, but you can still get it again.
-If untreated, chlamydia can affect a woman's ability to get pregnant.
+Chlamydia can be tested for and easily treated with antibiotics, but you can still get it again.
+If untreated, chlamydia can affect a woman's ability to get pregnant due to ongoing pelvic inflammatory disease.

-• To help prevent chlamydia, use a condom each tome you have sex, get all sexual partners (within the last 60 days) treated, do not have sex if you have chlamydia symptoms, and schedule a doctor appointment to be checked if you do have symptoms.
+To help prevent chlamydia, use a male latex condom each time you have sex, get all sexual partners (within the last 60 days) treated (even if they don't have symptoms), do not have sex if you have chlamydia symptoms, and schedule a doctor appointment to be checked if you do have symptoms.
+Don't have sex if you or your partner have any discharge, burning with urination, or a genital rash or sore.

 See Also: Chlamydia Infection Support Group